elastufka/SAX-XRS_figures/index.md

 ## Figure 2

 Locations of flares as given by HEK/AIA.
 Flares are color-coded according to the ratio of the theoretical GOES flux calculated from the MESSENGER temperature and emission measure to the actual GOES flux (see Figure 4 - MESSENGER/GOES < 1 is cyan and >1 is magenta) and the size of the symbol associated with them is directly proportional to the value of the ratio.
-Events marked with a plus sign indicate those where the measured GOES flux is less than class C2, corresponding to the red triangles in [Figure 4][#Figure-4].
+Events marked with a plus sign indicate those where the measured GOES flux is less than class C2, corresponding to the red triangles in [Figure-4][#figure-4].

 {% include all_flare_locations.html %}